 Some might say this recipe is like a pumpkin cobbler.
 For reference, this is not the type of cake you neatly cut into squares.
 Just scoop and eat!

-This dessert is terrific for your Thanksgiving table (no need to make a crust) or fall get-togethers.
+This dessert is terrific for your Thanksgiving dinner (no need to make a crust) or fall get-togethers.
 If you take your dump cake recipe to a football party, you’ll definitely come home with an empty pan!

 What is a dump cake?